-- Significant reduction in carbon emissions and air pollution near and associated with rail through an overhaul of the technologies used to provide traction movement for passenger and freight services; - Options for staged and innovative ways of delivering electrification investment, such as onboard batteries and/or discontinuous trackside electrification and to limit extended periods of disruption to services; and - Ability to accommodate new freight and passenger services such as those made possible by new and expanded strategic rail freight interchanges and better partnership working between the public and private sectors to manage and accommodate flows of both road and rail freight.
+- Significant reduction in carbon emissions and air pollution near and associated with rail through an overhaul the technologies used to provide traction movement for passenger and freight services; - Options for staged and innovative ways of delivering electrification investment, such as onboard batteries and or discontinuous trackside electrification and to limit extended periods of disruption to services; - Ability to accommodate new freight and passenger services such as those made possible by new and expanded strategic rail freight interchanges and better partnership working between the public and private sectors to manage and accommodate flows of both road and rail freight.

-- New and enhanced zero emissions rail connections and services that make use of the New Rail Link between the Chiltern Main Line and Old Oak Common and East West Rail Services extended between Milton Keynes and Northampton (Package 3) whilst utilising the planned decarbonised national electricity grid; - Enhanced active travel infrastructure as detailed through Local Cycling & Walking Infrastructure Plan (LCWIP) proposals (Packages 1, 2 and 3) and new or enhanced active travel routes (Package 4) to facilitate a step change in more sustainable first and last mile freight and logistics across the region, particularly those using e-mobility; and - Expanded electric and hydrogen vehicle charging / refuelling networks across the region (Package 6) will allow the freight and logistics industry that plays a large role in the local economy to shift faster to zero emissions vehicles.
+- New and enhanced zero emissions rail connections and services that make use of the New Rail Link between Chiltern Main Line and Old Oak Common and East West Rail Services Extended between Milton Keynes and Northampton (Package 3) whilst utilising the planned decarbonized national electricity grid; - Enhanced active travel infrastructure as detailed through LCWIP proposals (Packages 1, 2 and 3) and new or enhanced active travel routes (Package 4) facilitate a step change in more sustainable first and last mile freight and logistics across the region, particularly those using e-mobility; and - Expanded electric and hydrogen vehicle charging/ re-fuelling networks across the region (Package 6) will allow the freight and logistics industry that plays a large role in the local economy to shift faster to zero emissions vehicles.